PREAMBLE AND SUMMARY

 The CNPP summarizes organizational and industrial aspects of nuclear power programmes and provides information about the relevant legislative, regulatory and international framework in Slovakia.

-In Slovakia, the total installed capacity of the units in operation is 1950 MW(e).
-There are four units of WWER-440/213 type reactors (water cooled, water moderated power reactor) in operation, including two units at the Bohunice site and two units at the Mochovce site.
+In Slovakia, the total installed capacity of the units in operation is 2020 MW(e).
+There are four units of WWER-440/213 type reactors (water cooled, water moderated power reactor) in operation, including two units (505 MW(e) each) at the Bohunice site and two units (505 MW(e) each) at the Mochovce site.
 There are also two units with WWER-440/V213 type reactors under construction at the Mochovce site (Mochovce 3 and 4).
-Three other nuclear units at the Bohunice site are under decommissioning — the first Czech–Slovak unit, Bohunice A-1 nuclear power plant (NPP), cooled by gas and moderated by heavy water, and two units of older WWER-440/V230 type, Bohunice V-1 NPP.
+Three other nuclear units at the Bohunice site are under decommissioning: the first Czech–Slovak unit, the Bohunice A-1 nuclear power plant (NPP), cooled by gas and moderated by heavy water, and two units of older WWER-440/V230 type reactors at the Bohunice V-1 NPP.

-The owner and holder of the licence for operation of all nuclear units in operation and units under construction is the joint stock company Slovenské elektrárne (SE).
-The licensee for decommissioning and radioactive waste management activities is the state owned joint stock company Jadrová a vyradovacia spolocnost (Nuclear and Decommissioning Company, JAVYS).
-The state regulatory authority for state supervision over nuclear safety of nuclear installations, including radioactive waste management, spent fuel management and nuclear materials inspection and registration is the Nuclear Regulatory Authority of the Slovak Republic (ÚJD SR).
+The owner and holder of the licence for all nuclear units in operation and units under construction is the joint stock company Slovenské elektrárne (SE, a. s.).
+The licensee for decommissioning and radioactive waste management activities is the state owned joint stock company Jadrová a vyradovacia spolocnost (Nuclear and Decommissioning Company, JAVYS, a. s.).
+The state regulatory authority for state supervision over nuclear safety of nuclear installations, including radioactive waste management, spent fuel management, nuclear materials inspection and registration, as well as over physical protection of nuclear installations and nuclear materials provided for by the relevant licence holder, is the Nuclear Regulatory Authority of the Slovak Republic (ÚJD SR).

 1. COUNTRY ENERGY OVERVIEW